yangpengcheng7/DG-STAN/README.md

 ---

-## 8. License
+## 6. License

-Choose a license (e.g., MIT) to make the repository reusable and reviewer-friendly.
+Choose a permissive license (e.g., MIT) for reproducibility and reuse.